Ahnenpass

 The many Poles, Czechs, and others of German descent in other countries were known as Volksdeutsche, and Aryan.

 The Expert Advisor for Population and Racial Policy redefined "Aryan" as someone who is "tribally" related to "German blood".
 The implementing decree followed the pre-Nazi trend found in the Aryan Paragraph and read in pertinent part that:

 "Als nicht arisch gilt, wer von nicht arischen, insbesondere jüdischen Eltern oder Großeltern abstammt.
 Es genügt, wenn ein Elternteil oder ein Großelternteil nicht arisch ist.
 Dies ist insbesondere dann anzunehmen, wenn ein Elternteil oder ein Großelternteil der jüdischen Religion angehört hat."

-Those are not Aryans who descend from non-Aryan, especially Jewish, parents or grandparents.
-It is sufficient (grounds for exclusion) for one parent or grandparent to be non-Aryan.
-This is particularly assumable if a parent or grandparent adhered to the Jewish religion.
+Translation: "Those who descend from non-Aryan, especially Jewish, parents or grandparents, are considered non-Aryan.
+It is sufficient [grounds for exclusion] for one parent or grandparent to be non-Aryan.
+This should especially be assumed if a parent or grandparent adhered to the Jewish religion."

 The applicable fields were later enlarged under different laws to include lawyers, teachers, and medical doctors, and required a proven Aryan lineage even to attend high school or get married.
 Usually, the lineage was investigated two generations back.
 The Ahnenpass cost 0.6 Reichsmarks.

 Holding an Ahnenpass was not on record; the document was shown whenever proof of Aryan descent was required.
 The Aryan proof had to be provided, for example, in the context of the South Tyrol Option Agreement, for which a special office was set up in Bolzano, a so-called Sippenkanzlei, under the direction of Franz Sylvester Weber.

 Due to the need for Ahnenpasses, genealogical research flourished in Nazi Germany.
 Opposition clergy helped many racially persecuted individuals by providing them with false certificates of ancestry necessary for survival.